1. Who are you guys?

 This is a very popular question and one that I have a hard time answering.
 Why did you buy those pants that you’re wearing right now?
 Why do you like action films and not romantic comedies?
 Does spicy food taste good to you?

 Well, I thought it was time to move on from Say Hi, so I started a new band called Werewolf Diskdrive.
-But then this Kickstarter (and a dream about a centaur named David Bowie) happened and a lot of people were really supportive, so I revived Say Hi with the Caterpillar Centipede record.
+But then this Kickstarter (and a dream about a centaur named David Bowie) happened and a lot of people were really supportive, so I revived Say Hi with the Caterpillar Centipede record in 2018.
+Shortly after that, some very cool psychology experiments inspired me to make the Diamonds & Donuts record, which came out on February 7th, 2020.

 You can find out more here.

-17. How can I buy your records, t-shirts, tote bags and stuff?
+18. How can I buy your records, t-shirts, posters, tote bags and stuff?

 I’ve got everything in stock at home, so I’m ready to promptly package and ship you anything you want!
 You can go here to get started!